-Legislative changes, most notably in the Mortgage Market Review in 2014, have resulted in a tightening of the rules in regard to mortgage affordability assessments, the qualifications of all mortgage brokers, and the information that must be provided to borrowers about the services of a broker and their fees.
+Legislative changes, most notably in the Mortgage Market Review in 2014, have resulted in a tightening of the rules with regards to mortgage “affordability” checks, the qualifications of all mortgage brokers, and the information brokers must provide to borrowers about their services and their fees.

-On the one hand, this legislative revolution means it has never been more difficult to obtain a mortgage.
-On the other, it has also never been safer to employ the services of a mortgage broker, as you can now rest assured that they will undertake a comprehensive affordability assessment and will only give you a range of suitable mortgages that you, personally, will likely be eligible for.
+Whilst this legislative revolution has made it harder to obtain a mortgage, it’s also made it far safer to use a mortgage broker.
+You can now trust they will undertake a full comprehensive financial assessment and therefore only give you a range of mortgages you will almost certainly be eligible for.

-With the huge expenses involved in buying your first home, or of moving house, it may be tempting to consider the ‘cheaper’ option of applying for a mortgage with your own bank, or going direct to another lender for your mortgage, rather than employing the services of a mortgage broker to look for your perfect mortgage.
-We would caution against this, though: making a mistake at this stage could cost you thousands over the next few years if you opted for a bad mortgage.
+With the huge expense of buying your first home or moving house, it may be tempting to consider the ‘cheaper’ option of applying for a mortgage with your own bank, or by going direct to another lender for your mortgage.
+However, avoiding paying broker fees (though there are plenty of reputable fee-free brokers out there) to save a few pennies now could could cost you thousands over the next few years if you opted for a bad mortgage.

-- Some banks do offer preferential mortgage rates if you have a separate financial product such as a current account or savings account with them.
+- Some banks offer preferential mortgage rates if you already have a current or savings account with them.

 - You will not gain access to any broker-only deals, even if they’re offered by your chosen lender.

-- Tied brokers: These are usually employed by a mortgage lender and only offer deals from that one mortgage provider.
+- Tied brokers: These are usually recommended to you by a particular mortgage lender and only offer deals from that one mortgage provider.

 - Multi-tied brokers: These offer a limited range of mortgages from a panel of mortgage lenders.

-Since the legislative changes, mortgage brokers are obliged from the outset of any meeting or conversation to state what range of mortgages they can offer, and any limitations.
-For the most wide ranging advice and products, it is always advisable to choose an independent broker that offers a ‘whole of market’ service.
+Since the legislative changes, mortgage brokers have to state from the outset exactly what range of mortgages they can offer.
+For the most wide-ranging advice and products, it is always advisable to choose an independent broker that offers a ‘whole of market’ service.

-- Both brokers and direct lenders will offer you advice, but in a very different capacity.
-A broker’s advice will be tailored to your individual financial situation and needs, and then considered against the whole market of mortgage products.
-A direct lender can only advise you on your suitability to all products.
+- A broker’s advice will be tailored to your individual financial situation and needs and can therefore advise you on your suitability to all products.

 - Can gain access to the whole of the mortgage market, meaning that they have a greater chance of finding that perfect mortgage for you.

-- Expert in their field so could help you find the very latest deals and have in-depth knowledge of the habits and anomalies of different lenders, which can prove to be invaluable.
-For example, if you are time-strapped, they may be able to tell you which lenders are experiencing a backlog of applications, or which historically take a long time to process.
-If affordability is your main concern, brokers may know which lenders take certain expenditures into consideration during your affordability assessment (including school fees, childcare costs, commuting costs, pension contributions), which can be crucial to avoid unsuccessful mortgage applications.
-Finally, if your income is erratic or unusual (you are self-employed or a freelancer), a broker may be able to tell you which lenders are unlikely to give you a mortgage.
+- Expert in their field so could help you find the very latest deals and have in-depth knowledge of the habits and anomalies of different lenders.
+For example, if you are time-strapped, they may be able to tell you which lenders work quickest or if affordability is your main concern, brokers may know which lenders take certain expenditures into consideration during your affordability assessment (including school fees, childcare costs, commuting costs, pension contributions).

-- Mortgage brokering is a business, and brokers charge a fee for their services.
-Sometimes this will come in the form of an hourly rate, a flat fee, a commission-based fee paid by the lender – or a combination of all three.
-Whichever way they charge, brokers are obliged to provide you a list of their fees in an initial disclosure document, so you can be sure from the outset what you will be paying.
+- Mortgage brokering is a business, and brokers may charge a fee for their services.
+This can be in the form of an hourly rate, a flat fee, a commission-based fee paid by the lender, or a combination of all three.
+Whichever way they charge, brokers are obliged to outline all fees in an initial disclosure document.
 If your broker is charging a fee and is paid a commission by the lender, it’s worth asking if they will offset some of their commission against the cost of your deal (you never know!)

-Like most things in life, a balanced approach may be the best solution.
-Ask your regular bank and other direct-only lenders what deals they have available – and then employ the advice and expertise of a reputable mortgage broker to see what is available market-wide and what is suitable for your personal circumstances.
-You’ll get the holistic advice and information you need in order to get the very best mortgage for you.
+Do your own research online first, ask your current bank and other direct-only lenders what deals they have available and then speak to a reputable mortgage broker to see what else is available and suitable for your personal circumstances.
+That way you’ll get the holistic advice and information you need in order to get the very best mortgage for you.